 Updated December 11, 2019

-Cleaning and maintenance are important parts of caring for turkeys.
-Providing a clean living space can help prevent illness, and regular maintenance will keep spaces safe both for the turkey residents and their human caretakers.
+Cleaning and maintenance are important parts of caring for Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource..
+Providing a clean living space can help prevent illness, and regular maintenance will keep spaces safe both for the Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. residents and their human caretakers.
 Though it’s important to check spaces each day and do any necessary spot cleaning, the frequency at which full cleanings are needed is based on a variety of factors.
 For example, spaces may become dirtier more quickly during extreme heat or cold, when turkeys are spending the majority of their time indoors.
 The number of residents and the size of the space also factor in.
 Below we recommend performing a full cleaning of the space weekly, which is a good starting point, but you may find that your resident living spaces need to be cleaned more or less often.
-Whenever you clean up a turkey’s living space, make sure to wear proper protection like disposable gloves and potentially a particle mask.
+Whenever you clean up a turkey’s The indoor or outdoor area where an animal resident lives, eats, and rests., make sure to wear proper protection like disposable gloves and potentially a particle mask.